nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `visualize POSITION_TITLE​`

-* `POSITION_TITLE` is case-insensitive. e.g. `visualize software engineer` will display the pie chart for the position `SOFTWARE ENGINEER`.
+* `POSITION_TITLE` is case-sensitive. e.g. `visualize software engineer` will not display the pie chart for the position `SOFTWARE ENGINEER`.

 ### Searching for applicants using keywords: `find-applicant`